Azure-Samples/Serverless-APIs/readme/4 - Apply policies and revisions.md

 With the new revision selected, we can apply a `rate-limit` policy to protect our API from abnormal usage.
 We will limit the number of API calls to 3 per 15s per API subscription key.

-1. Confirm that the new revision has been selected from the menu bar.
+1. Confirm that the new revision has been selected from the menu bar at the top.
 1. Apply the following `rate-limit` policy on your API (all operations level):

     ```XML